jxjo/PlanformCreator2/README.md

 ![PC2](images/PC2_app.png "Planform Creator 2")

-The upper tabs are used to switch between the different main display views.
-On the left (in the 'View' area) are the selection buttons to customize the selected view.
-A zoom and pan function allows to look at details.
+- The upper tabs are used to switch between the different main views.
+- Within the panel on the left the settings for current diagram can be customized.

-At the bottom left are the usual file functions.
-Here you also find the different export and import capabilities.
+- At the bottom left are the usual file and action functions.

-In the lower main area the input or modification of the wing parameters takes place.
-The most important parameters can alternatively be changed directly in the diagram with the mouse ('Mouse helper' switch in the 'View' area).
+- In the lower main panel the input or modification of the planform parameters takes place.
+The most important parameters can alternatively be changed directly in the diagram using the little mouse helper squares.

-Included in the installation are two example projects which give a good overview of the possibilities of PC2.
-- F3F wing 'VJX.glide' (this is a real life design)
-- Flying wing "Amokka-JX" with straight trailing edge
-(the examples can be accessed via 'Open' in the exmaples sub directory)
+To get to know the app for the first time, take a look at the 'Welcome' panel.
+You'll find some further explanations and can start to modify the sample planform right away.
+The 'New' function shows a selection of predefined templates which can be a good starting point for your project.

+In the 'examples' folder, you'll find some full flavored PC2 projects.
+Just 'Open' the respective PC2 file.

+## Software Aspects

+`PlanformCreator2` is developed in  [Python](https://www.python.org/) using [PyQt6](https://pypi.org/project/PyQt6/) which wraps and extends the [Qt UI framework](https://www.qt.io/product/framework) and [PyQtGraph](https://www.pyqtgraph.org/) which wraps the QT Graphics framework.

+The main building blocks of the app are
+* Model - containing all geometry and math helper routines to create and modify a wing planform.
+The model is independent of the UI ([modules/wing.py](modules/wing.py)).

+* UI-Framework - base classes and a little framework to ease the implementation of forms based on `Widgets` and `Diagrams`.
+Plots in `Diagrams` are handled by `Artists` where each viszualizes certain data aspects of a planform.
+The base classes are imported from the  [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) project as a Git subtree

+* Application - `App_Main` and view `Panels` to handle presentation and user interaction

 ##  Install

-A pre-build Windows-Exe is available in the releases section https://github.com/jxjo/PlanformCreator2/releases
+A pre-build Windows-Exe of the app is available in the releases section https://github.com/jxjo/PlanformCreator2/releases

 or

-Download python sources from https://github.com/jxjo/PlanformCreator2/releases or Clone the repository
+Download python sources from https://github.com/jxjoPlanformCreator2/releases or Clone the repository

 and Install

 ```
+pip3 install pyqt6
 pip3 install numpy
-pip3 install matplotlib
-pip3 install customtkinter
+pip3 install pyqtgraph
 pip3 install termcolor
-pip3 install colorama
-pip3 install ezdxf

 ```

 Have fun!

 jochen@jxjo.de